sc-ventures/cloudbreak-documentation/docs/blueprints.md

     - ldap.groupMemberAttribute
     - ldap.domain
 - Rds properties which were assigned to the cluster:
-    - rds.[type].connectionURL the jdbc url to the rds
+    - rds.[type].connectionURL - The jdbc url to the RDBMS
-    - rds.[type].connectionDriver is case of postgres this is org.postgresql.Driver
+    - rds.[type].connectionDriver - In case of Postgres this is org.postgresql.Driver
-    - rds.[type].connectionUserName the user name to the rds
+    - rds.[type].connectionUserName - The user name to the database
-    - rds.[type].connectionPassword the password for the connection
+    - rds.[type].connectionPassword - The password for the connection
-    - rds.[type].databaseName the name of the database
+    - rds.[type].databaseName - The name of the database
-    - rds.[type].host the host of the database
+    - rds.[type].host - The host of the database
-    - rds.[type].hostWithPort rds host + port like 10.1.1.1:1234
+    - rds.[type].hostWithPort - Database host + port like 10.1.1.1:1234
-    - rds.[type].subprotocol parsed from jdbc url like postgres
+    - rds.[type].subprotocol - Parsed from jdbc url like postgres
-    - rds.[type].databaseEngine bit capital database name like POSTGRES
+    - rds.[type].databaseEngine - Capital database name like POSTGRES
 - Gateway which are used for Knox:
     - gateway.enableGateway
     - gateway.gatewayType